phalcon/documentation/docs/application-micro.md

     Make sure to pass the $app object in your anonymous function to have access to the response object.

-When using controllers as handlers, you can perform the redirect just as easily:
+When using controllers as handlers, you can perform the redirect the same way:

 ```php
 <?php